Mór Balázs: The first electric tramline in Budapest

 The proposal gained favor with the Metropolitan Board of Public Works, which oversaw all major developments in Budapest.
 The company operating the horsecar network, BKVT, did not have priority rights for mechanized transport and could not compete with Balázs's proposal.
 The authorities also found the proposal compelling as BKVT was often deprioritizing lines due to costs, despite the public need.
 Balázs partnered with the firm Lindheim és Társa (Lindheim & Co.) which had experience in operating a steam tramline in Debrecen, and acquired Siemens and Halske as a supplier for the electrical equipment.

 The concept changed in the following months, largely due to the proliferation of electric trams throughout Europe, and the board's preliminary approval in the next year allowed for "any form of applicable traction", instead of steam specifically, for the line along Stáció utca.

-During consultations, city officials expressed their disdain for the overhead wires due to their unappealing visual impact on the city.
+During consultations, city officials expressed their disdain for the overhead wires, citing their unappealing visual impact on the city.
 While electric tram services already existed throughout Europe, such as the Gross-Lichterfelde Tramway near Berlin, these ran outside of densely populated areas.
 The officials also had concerns on the safety of underground conduits as an alternative.

 The narrow gauge electric tramline in front of Nyugati Railway Station, built in 1887 as a proof of concept.

 To reach a compromise, Balázs pushed for testing the idea, which met with sympathy from Minister of Transportation Gábor Baross.
 Constructed within a few weeks, the experimental tramline began operation along the Nagykörút (Grand Boulevard) in Budapest on 28 November 1887.

 The service ran on 1000 mm narrow gauge tracks using underground conduit current collection, between Nyugati Railway Station and Király utca.
 Its maximum allowed speed was 10 km/h, and relied on a power supply housed next to the railway station.
 The line consisted of four stops and was served by three green cars, two of which were equipped with an engine.
 After its opening, the operation became the responsibility of Siemens & Halske, within a joint venture that included Balázs and Lindheim & Co.
 Europe's first inner city electric tram service quickly became popular with the locals.